mosi-sol/Mosi-Math/Millennum-Question/readme.md

 > Mosi from Iran,Shiraz

 This is only an observation and in the early point.
 Please contact me on linkedin: [my account](https://www.linkedin.com/in/lotus-chain)

+---

+## Additions:
+Every time can to multiply 7 (1+2+4) to the first number of second row, the answer is the same of sum of second row.
+(Always)